How many courses?

 Master in Economics, Research focus (click on each course to obtain course description and schedule)

-Bachelor courses of the Faculty of Economics, Social, Political Sciences and Communication (see course codes LECGE for bachelor courses in Economics and Management / The Schedule is the one from AY 2016-2017)
+Bachelor courses of the Faculty of Economics, Social, Political Sciences and Communication (see course codes LECGE for bachelor courses in Economics and Management)

 EXAM AND RESULTS